Bhuvaneshsonujiji/Online_learining_platform/README.md

 - **Database**: MongoDB
 - **Authentication**: JSON Web Token (JWT)

+## Application Flow

+The project has three user roles—Student, Teacher, and Admin:
+- **Student**: Enrolls in and completes courses, resumes from last section.
+- **Teacher**: Manages course creation and content upload.
+- **Admin**: Oversees user and course management across the platform.

+## Project Implementation

+The following dependencies are used:
+- **Frontend**: React, Material UI, Bootstrap, Axios, Antd, MDB-react-ui-kit
+- **Backend**: Cors, bcryptjs, multer, dotenv, Express, mongoose, nodemon, jsonwebtoken

+For frontend and backend installation steps, see the [Installation](#installation) section.

 ## Project Demo

-Here’s a quick demo showcasing the main features and functionality of the Online Learning Platform.
-This video walks through the user experience, highlighting both student and teacher functionalities, as well as admin features.
+Watch a quick demo showcasing the features and functionalities of the Online Learning Platform, demonstrating the user, teacher, and admin views.

 [![Watch the output video]](https://drive.google.com/file/d/14YYaBUnQSJ4qynobGA1aqs8L5QXYmU07/view?usp=sharing)

 ---

-This `README.md` file provides a clear structure and guides users through the installation, configuration, and usage of the application.
-You can further customize the sections based on any additional functionality or details specific to your project.
+This README file provides a comprehensive guide to your Online Learning Platform, covering setup, functionality, system requirements, and usage.
+You can further expand specific sections based on additional features or updates.